American Civil Liberties Union v. Trump and Pence: Specific allegations

-Latest developments and next steps
+Case developments

 In anticipation of a government reply in September, the ACLU described certain recent actions of the Presidential Advisory Commission on Election Integrity which it contends were insufficient to meet its obligations specifically in respect to its planned meeting on July 19, 2017.
 President Trump opened the televised meeting of the PAEC on July 19, 2017.

 On July 18, 2017, Judge Colleen Kollar-Kotelly rejected the ACLU's motion for a temporary restraining order and preliminary injunction, allowing the July 19 meeting to go on.